-10. Equipment held for sale
+10. Equipment Held for Sale

-As of December 31, 2019, the Company reclassified \$585 in equipment, planned to be disposed of under the 2019 Restructuring Plan, from property and equipment to equipment held for sale on its consolidated balance sheet.
-As of December 31, 2019, the Company had executed a purchase agreement for the equipment, with a negotiated sales price of \$600.
-The sale will be finalized during the first half of 2020, following delivery and other title transfer of equipment to the buyer.
-No additional adjustments to asset carrying value were recorded as a result of this reclassification.
-As of December 31, 2019, the Company had received \$420 in proceeds from the sale of this equipment, which has been included within accrued liabilities until such time the sale is finalized.
+The Company previously reclassified \$585 in equipment, planned to be disposed of under the 2019 Restructuring Plan, from property and equipment to equipment held for sale on its consolidated balance sheet.
+The Company had executed a purchase agreement for the equipment, with a negotiated sales price of \$600.
+The sale was finalized during the year ended December 31, 2020, following title transfer of the equipment to the buyer and receipt of all amounts due under the purchase agreement for the equipment.